Thomas Hunt Morgan: Columbia University

 Following C. W. Woodworth and William E. Castle, around 1908 Morgan started working on the fruit fly Drosophila melanogaster, and encouraging students to do so as well.
 With Fernandus Payne, he mutated Drosophila through physical, chemical, and radiational means.
 He began cross-breeding experiments to find heritable mutations, but they had no significant success for two years.
 Castle had also had difficulty identifying mutations in Drosophila, which were tiny.
 Finally, in 1909, a series of heritable mutants appeared, some of which displayed Mendelian inheritance patterns; in 1910 Morgan noticed a white-eyed mutant male among the red-eyed wild types.
 When white-eyed flies were bred with a red-eyed female, their progeny were all red-eyed.
 A second-generation cross produced white-eyed males—a sex-linked recessive trait, the gene for which Morgan named white.
 Morgan also discovered a pink-eyed mutant that showed a different pattern of inheritance.
 In a paper published in Science in 1911, he concluded that (1) some traits were sex-linked, (2) the trait was probably carried on one of the sex chromosomes, and (3) other genes were probably carried on specific chromosomes as well.

-Morgan and his students became more successful at finding mutant flies; they counted the mutant characteristics of thousands of fruit flies and studied their inheritance.
-As they accumulated multiple mutants, they combined them to study more complex inheritance patterns.
-The observation of a miniature-wing mutant, which was also on the sex chromosome but sometimes sorted independently to the white-eye mutation, led Morgan to the idea of genetic linkage and to hypothesize the phenomenon of crossing over.
+Morgan and his students counted the mutant characteristics of thousands of fruit flies and studied their inheritance.
+A miniature-wing mutant on the sex chromosome sometimes sorted independently of the white-eye mutation.
+This led Morgan to the idea of genetic linkage and to hypothesize the phenomenon of crossing over.
 He relied on the discovery of Frans Alfons Janssens, a Belgian professor at the University of Leuven, who described the phenomenon in 1909 and had called it chiasmatypy.
 Morgan proposed that the amount of crossing over between linked genes differs and that crossover frequency might indicate the distance separating genes on the chromosome.
 The later English geneticist J. B. S. Haldane suggested that the unit of measurement for linkage be called the morgan.
 Morgan's student Alfred Sturtevant developed the first genetic map in 1913.